E: info@actionforrabbits.co.uk

 Add plenty of straw as well as hay.
 Straw has excellent insulating properties.

-Inside sheds, use otherwise unsuitable hutches as snuggle boxes - fill with newspaper and straw for a warm retreat.
+Inside sheds, use otherwise unsuitable hutches as snuggle boxes -

 Winter is a tough time for predators too.
 Foxes may become extra brave and venture onto your property looking for food.